8 Movies Like Love Me Love Me You Must See

 Amazon Prime Video’s ‘Love Me Love Me’ revolves around the trials and tribulations of a young girl named June (Mia Jenkins).
 For academic purposes, she travels to Italy after her brother’s death and aims to become familiar with Saint Mary’s, her new school.
 Her seemingly mundane life takes an unexpected turn when she crosses paths with fellow students named James (Pepe Barroso) and Will (Luca Melucci).
 While James is a fighter willing to risk it all in the ring, Will is an excellent student, calm and determined.
 Caught between her romantic feelings for both of them, June finds it difficult to handle the situation.

-To truly understand the meaning of love, June may first have to confront her own insecurities while facing complex revelations.
-Directed by Roger Kumble, the Italian romantic drama, in the English language, is a tender love story that deals with the passion and uncertainty of youth.
-If you are looking for films like ‘Love Me Love Me’ that also delve into romantic stories, this list is for you.
+To truly understand the meaning of love, June first has to confront her own insecurities while facing complex revelations.
+Directed by Roger Kumble, the Italian romantic drama is a tender love story that deals with the passion and uncertainty of youth.
+If you are looking for films similar to ‘Love Me Love Me’ that also delve into romantic stories, you should add these movies to your watchlist.

 8. The Half of It (2020)

 ‘The Half of It’ deals with the life of Ellie Chu (Leah Lewis), a Chinese-American student, who is known for her studious nature.
-She runs a small scheme, helping fellow students write essays in exchange for money.
+She runs a small scheme that helps fellow students write essays in exchange for money.
 A boy named Paul Munsky (Daniel Diemer) approaches her to help him write romantic letters to Aster Flores (Alexxis Lemire).
 Ellie initially helps him capture Aster’s attention through her beautiful letters, but also develops romantic feelings for the girl.
-As Paul and Ellie become close friends, they have to deal with the complications of their love for the same girl, while also understanding the nature of their bond.
+As Paul and Ellie become close friends, they must navigate the complications of their love for the same girl while also understanding the nature of their bond.
 Helmed by Alice Wu, the Netflix comedy drama, like ‘Love Me Love Me,’ is a love triangle that delves into the insecurities, passion, and the magic of youth.

 7. Alex Strangelove (2018)

 Netflix’s ‘Alex Strangelove’ chronicles the adventures of Alex Truelove (Daniel Doheny), a high school student who dates a girl named Claire (Madeline Weinstein).
-The romcom follows Alex as he decides to get intimate with Claire and finally lose his virginity.
-However, this leads to more questions than answers, as Alex wonders if he likes girls or not.
-Confused with his own sexual and romantic thoughts, he goes through a journey of self-discovery, while also developing an emotional bond with a boy named Elliot (Antonio Marziale).
-To truly be free and live his best life, Alex may have to face his own insecurities.
-The Craig Johnson directorial, akin to ‘Love Me Love Me,’ is a story of three people in a puzzling love triangle, which also sheds light on identity and friendship.
+The rom-com follows Alex as he decides to get intimate with Claire and finally become sexually active.
+However, this leads to more questions than answers, as Alex begins to question his sexuality.
+Confused about his sexual identity and romantic thoughts, he goes through a journey of self-discovery, while also developing an emotional bond with Elliot (Antonio Marziale).
+To accept his identity and live his best life, Alex may have to face his own insecurities.
+The Craig Johnson directorial, akin to ‘Love Me Love Me,’ is a story of three people in a puzzling love triangle that also sheds light on identity and friendship.

 6. Love & Gelato (2022)